The real costs of planting a native tree in Australia.

 That’s a lot, but fencing cannot be ignored.
 You can’t ask the farmer to remove livestock from their farm for 3 years while the trees grow – it is their livelihood, livestock keep weeds down, and a myriad of other reasons.
 We would never plant any trees at all if we didn’t assist with fencing.
 Occasionally we do find a property that has a fenced area to plant into, but that simply means that the landowner paid for it – the real cost didn’t go away, it was just borne by someone else.

 This tree is getting very expensive.
 Let’s put that fencing cost aside for the moment and come back to it later.

 But that’s not the end of the protective measures.
 Even with a fence the tree needs to be individually guarded against small wild animals that get through fences (eg rabbits).
-So the tree gets a protective sleeve – a tree guard – placed over it, held in place by two hardwood stakes.
+So the tree gets a protective sleeve – a tree guard – placed over it, held in place by two hardwood or bamboo stakes.
 The tree guard also creates humidity and warmth, which helps the tree establish in its first few months.